 In December 2011 the Company paid Cardiff Bay Holdings Ltd \$90,000 in Preferred Class B Shares as an advance payment to continue the licensing of the flushable products technology.
-The Agreement for this technology is reviewed in the first half of 2012.
+The Agreement for this technology was reviewed and accepted, subject to certain conditions, during 2012.